Nivekkb/SELF/SELF_DOCS/buyers/BUYER_ALIGNMENT_ASSESSMENT.md

 ### Assessment Data Handling
 - **Confidentiality**: Assessment responses treated as confidential business information
-- **SoulsynqAI Use**: Results used solely for partnership evaluation and improvement guidance
+- **SerenixAI Use**: Results used solely for partnership evaluation and improvement guidance
 - **No External Sharing**: Assessment data not shared with third parties without explicit permission
 - **Retention Policy**: Assessment data retained for partnership duration only